-The selected input signals pass through input buffer amplifiers, and subsequently are selected by an analog multiplexer for digitizing by the 12-bit ADC.
-The buffer amplifiers provide the fast response necessary to drive the analog multiplexer.
-They also minimize interchannel crosstalk and prevent charge coupling from the multiplexer back to the signal source.
+The selected input signals are selected by an analog multiplexer for digitizing by the 16-bit ADC.
 By routing all inputs through the same signal path, the errors introduced by all components in that path are accounted for during autocalibration.

-The output of the multiplexer is buffered by a differential amplifier, and finally is converted by the ADC into a 12-bit digital code.
+The output of the multiplexer is buffered by a differential amplifier and finally is converted by the ADC into a 16-bit digital code.
 Data is extracted from the ADC in parallel format, and passes through a transfer register into the main analog input data buffer.
 Offset and gain trimming of the ADC is provided by a pair of 10-bit DAC's that are loaded with trim values determined during autocalibration.

 Analog channels from the input/output connector are scanned in a pipeline sequence, in which the subsequent channel in the scanning sequence is selected and allowed to settle, while the current sample is being digitized.
 This approach increases the effective scan rate without requiring shorter settling or conversion times.
-Digitizing always occurs at the maximum conversion rate, and a single scan of all selected input channels commences at the beginning of each scan interval.
 The input scan rate can be controlled from: (a) either of two internal rate generators, (b) software, through a control register, or (c) an external hardware sync source.